sebamacchia/MIDIs/README.md

 # MIDIs
 ## This is a fucking massive collection of midi files

+> ...(midi music)...wasnt that nice?
+>> dad, can we hear camptown races now?
-> Son you KNOW those midi files aren't sorted!"
+> son you knooowww those midi files aren't sorted!"
->> Relax Dad.
-The new Cinco Midi File Organizer has already assigned each midi file to an UMRN (Unique Midi Routing Number).
+>> pleasee...